‘By following in the footsteps of Jesus,

-Physical education is an essential part of all children's social and physical development.
-As a school we are committed to providing all the children with the opportunity to discover and develop their individual level of physical ability and motor skill.
-Through gym and dance we will create an exploratory environment where the children’s control and aesthetic understanding will be extended.
-Through the delivery of the curriculum we hope to develop positive attitudes to physical activity and encourage the children to adopt an active and healthy lifestyle.
+Physical Education (PE) is an essential part of all children's social and physical development.
+As a school, we are committed to providing all the children with the opportunity to discover and develop their individual level of physical ability.
+Through gym and dance, we will create an exploratory environment where the children’s control and co-ordination will be progressed.
+Through the delivery of the curriculum, we hope to develop positive attitudes to physical activity and encourage the children to adopt an active and healthy lifestyle.
 The school will further offer opportunity for social and emotional development by structuring activities where the children can plan and lead activities, work with others and make judgements about their own and others' performances and actions.
-Through P.E., the children of St. Thomas Aquinas Catholic Primary School will be made aware of their own and others strengths and weaknesses and will develop an appreciation of and an empathy for others' abilities and differences.